dtamayom/AMLproject/README.md

 $ python Test.py
 ```
 The final trained model for best and last rewards can be found [in this link](https://drive.google.com/drive/folders/1YtAh_Zt_aVgzBeNTtUcbZae2gE5aaGsX?usp=sharing) or in BCV002 /media/user_home0/dtamayo/AMLproject/saved_model_final.
 Download it and make sure to have it saved on a folder with the same name as the `checkpoint_dir` parameter in the `arguments.py` file.
 Run on MobaXTerm to visualize the skeleton!

+The [final presentation](AML_Final_Project.pdf) is also attached on the respository, though it doesn't have animations.